Report: Utah new unemployment claims increased last week | Gephardt Daily

-The number of total new claims filed for unemployment benefits in Utah was 3,976 for the week of March 21-March 27, with a total of $18,697,878 of benefits paid.
-There were 28,388 continued claims filed during that same week, the weekly report says.
+The number of total new claims filed for unemployment benefits in Utah was 4,783 for the week of March 28-April 3, with a total of $18,148,431 of benefits paid.
+There were 27,261 continued claims filed during that same week, the weekly report says.

 People whose employment has been impacted by COVID-19 are urged to visit jobs.utah.gov/covid19 for updated information including help for employees and employers returning to work.